ucupumar/ucupaint/README.md

 ### Documentation & Demo
 Please read the [wiki](https://ucupumar.github.io/ucupaint-wiki/) to see the documentation and demo.
 It's not 100% complete, but it still can help you get started.
-To contribute to wiki, you can go to the [wiki repo](https://github.com/ucupumar/ucupaint-wiki).
+To contribute to the wiki, you can go to the [wiki repo](https://github.com/ucupumar/ucupaint-wiki).

 ### Discord Server
 You can join [Ucupaint Discord](https://discord.gg/BdNfGGzQHh) to ask or discuss things related to Ucupaint